tcalik/piwik_take_home_task/README.md

 order by 1;
   ```
   4. Denormalized values: Some values that could have been denormalized have not been - notably `project_code`/`project_name`.
 This is to both avoid increasing the complexity of this project and lack of a reasonable assumption for deduplication.
 However, it doesn't seem to be a problem in this dataset.
+  5. Client secrets are committed to this repository for ease of use.
+Since this is an isolated project with no security concerns, the `.env` and `profiles.yml` are part of the repository.

 ## Result
 Column names `team_count` and `total_weekly_hours` abbreviated to fit table format